-The Child and Family Services Act (2001) (C.F.S.A.) specifies that a child "is in need of protection" (i.e., has suffered child abuse) which is referred to as "child abuse" in both this Administrative Procedure and the Student Protection Policy.
+The Child and Family Services Act (2001) (C.Y.F.S.A.) specifies that a child "is in need of protection" (i.e., has suffered child abuse) which is referred to as "child abuse" in both this Administrative Procedure and the Student Protection Policy.

 - 1. The child has suffered physical harm, inflicted by the person having charge of the child or caused by or resulting from that person's: - a) failure to adequately care for, provide for, supervise or protect the child, or - b) pattern of neglect in caring for, providing for, supervising, or protecting the child. - 2.
 There is a risk that the child is likely to suffer physical harm inflicted by the person having charge of the child or caused by or resulting from that person's: - a) failure to adequately care for, provide for, supervise or protect the child, or - b) pattern of neglect in caring for, providing for, supervising or protecting the child. - 3.
-The child has been sexually molested or sexually exploited by the person having charge of the child or by another person where the person having charge of the child knows or should know of the possibility of sexual molestation or sexual exploitation and fails to protect the child. - 4.
-There is a risk that the child is likely to be sexually molested or sexually exploited as described in paragraph 3. - 5.
-The child requires medical treatment to cure, prevent or alleviate physical harm or suffering and the child's parent or the person having charge of the child does not provide, or refuses or is unavailable or unable to consent to, the treatment.
+The child has been sexually molested abused or sexually exploited by the person having charge of the child or by another person where the person having charge of the child knows or should know of the possibility of sexual molestation abuse or sexual exploitation and fails to protect the child. - 4.
+There is a risk that the child is likely to be sexually molected abused or sexually exploited as described in paragraph 3. - 5.
+The child requires medical treatment to cure, prevent or alleviate physical harm or suffering and the child's parent or the person having charge of the child does not provide the treatment or access to the treatment or where the child is incapable of consenting to the treatment under the Health Care Consent Act, 1996, or refuses or is unavailable or unable to consent to, the treatment on the child's behalf.